nationalarchives/front-end-development-guide/2018/currency-coverter.md

 ### Comments from peer reviewer and developer(s)

+The design uses patterns from The National Archives' Design Guide and the design has been reviewed by the Senior Designer and stakeholders.

 ## Checkpoint 2: Development

 A pull request has been conducted before any code is merged to `develop` and the reviewer is satisfied that all development standards have been met. **Please include a link to the pull request in GitHub within the comments**

 ### Comments from peer reviewer and developer(s)

+A pull request for the currency converter has been created [on GitHub](https://github.com/nationalarchives/tna-currency-converter/pull/1) with a lot of the reviewer comments relating to progressive enhnacement not having been used.
+This seems to have been the result of a 'like-for-like' approach having been adopted (because the existing currency converter is JavaScript-first).
+It has been explained that this decision increased the overall complexity and development effort required.

 ## Checkpoint 3: Testing